|Wed 24 Sep 8:00||Sam Sweeney's Fiddle: Made in the Great War||Music & Dance||Book/Details|

-Wed 24 Sep 8:00||Sam Sweeney's Fiddle: Made in the Great War||Music & Dance||Book/Details|

->

-> Make a real difference to your community - DONATE to the Heritage Triangle project.
+Make a real difference to your community - DONATE to the Heritage Triangle project.

-> The Diss Heritage Partnership appeal to raise £100,000 has now raised over £55,000, so we're over half way there!
+The Diss Heritage Partnership appeal to raise £100,000 has now reached over £60,000, so we just need £40,000 more to make our target!
 THANK YOU to everyone who has contributed so far.
 If you have been thinking about making a donation but haven't gotten round to it yet, now is your chance to help us raise that all important last amount.

-> Our fundraising will be a vital make-or-break contribution toward the town’s £3 million Heritage Triangle project which could transform Diss.
+Our fundraising will be a vital make-or-break contribution toward the town’s £3 million Heritage Triangle project which could transform Diss.